 43 that your generations may know that I made the children of Israel dwell in booths when I brought them out of the land of Egypt: I am Yahweh your Elohim.'”

-The eighth day of Sukkot, then, is really a separate festival.
+The eighth day of Sukkot, then, is really a separate feast.
 Leviticus 23:36 tells us that we are to hold an assembly (עֲצֶרֶת) on this eighth day in order to bring an offering made by fire.
 We are also to do no ordinary or laborious work.

 Vayiqra (Leviticus) 23:36